 - Email Marketing.

 At BlueNovius we believe in the power of video marketing in making a brand’s digital action interactive and inclusive.
 With this in mind, we offer two choices.
-PubExplainer targets the physician, MedExplainer, the patient.
+PubExplainer targets the physician, MedExplainer, and the patient.
 Both products will help you better communicate with your customer, by turning complex, hard-to-understand data, into interactive, informative videos.

 Technology has taken the first step.
 But, Life Sciences companies are still in the run to taking the lead.
 The industry is demanding change, and so are its customers.
 Now is the time to build a bridge between technology and Life Sciences.
 And pave the way for innovative possibilities that will bring growth and improvement.